 The possibility of registering slogans as trademarks brings several benefits.
-Companies can protect a valuable element of their mark exclusivity identity, guaranteeing and preventing misuse by competitors.
-In addition, distinctive slogans help create stronger emotional connections with the leveraging advertising campaigns and building customer loyalty.
+Companies can protect a valuable element of their mark identity, guaranteeing exclusivity and preventing misuse by competitors.
+In addition, distinctive slogans help create stronger emotional connections with the public, leveraging advertising campaigns and building customer loyalty.
 Another positive point is legal certainty, as registration guarantees legal protection for the owner, reducing the risk of disputes related to the use of the slogan by third parties.